-- With the help of woody essential oils like sandalwood, cedar, and patchouli, a light citrus scent that fades quickly can be kept for longer.
+- Use woody essential oils like sandalwood, cedar, and patchouli to keep light citrus scents in the soap for longer.

-- Mix the pigment with the base oil first so that it doesn't clump up when you add it to the soap.
+- Mix the pigment with the base oil before adding it to the soap to prevent clumps.

-- If you want to put more than one essential oil in your soap, look at the table to find the right mix.
-Mint and jasmine, rosemary and grapefruit, and ginger and orange are all examples of combinations that work well together.
+- Mix essential oils according to the table for the best results.
+For example, mint and jasmine, rosemary and grapefruit, and ginger and orange all work well together.

-- Be careful not to let bubbles form when you mix the ingredients.
+- Be careful not to create bubbles when mixing the ingredients.

 Useful effects of handmade soap

-First, let's look at base oils.
-Olive can be used on all skin types, even dry and sensitive skin.
-Coconut heals and whitens the skin, and it also makes a film that protects the skin from UV rays.
-Castor oil is great for skin that is very sensitive.
+When choosing base oils, consider the skin type you're making the soap for.
+Olive oil is good for all skin types, including dry and sensitive skin.
+Coconut oil heals and whitens the skin, and also creates a protective film against UV rays.
+Castor oil is great for very sensitive skin.

-Grape seed oil is a good way to make a moisturizing soap.
-It has fatty acids that are easily absorbed by the skin and feed it.
-In addition, it controls the sebaceous glands and helps keep oily skin in good shape.
+Grape seed oil is a good option for a moisturizing soap.
+It contains fatty acids that are easily absorbed by the skin and nourish it.
+In addition, it helps control the sebaceous glands and keeps oily skin healthy.

-Avocado, mango, apricot kernel, and wheat germ oils all fight the signs of aging well.
-Sea buckthorn is used to get rid of acne and to help wounds heal faster.
-Cocoa butter makes the skin firmer while also making it smoother.
+Avocado, mango, apricot kernel, and wheat germ oils all help fight signs of aging.
+Sea buckthorn oil is good for treating acne and helping wounds heal faster.
+Cocoa butter tightens and smooths the skin.

 Let's look at what effect you can expect from the most popular essential oils:

-- Verbena.
-Works as an antiseptic and an antidepressant, making people feel better and calming them down.
+- Verbena oil works as an antiseptic and antidepressant, making people feel better and calming them down.

-- Cedar.
-It can get rid of bad smells and treat skin diseases.
+- Cedar oil can get rid of bad smells and treat skin diseases.

-- Lavender.
-Stops the first signs of aging and black spots from showing up, soothes irritation, and makes blood vessels more flexible again.
+- Lavender oil prevents the first signs of aging and black spots, soothes irritation, and makes blood vessels more flexible.

-- Neroli.
-It gets rid of rosacea, comedones, and signs of cellulite.
+- Neroli oil gets rid of rosacea, comedones, and cellulite.

-- Patchouli.
-Perfectly softens the skin and keeps cracks from appearing.
-Helps dermatoses go away faster and makes scars less noticeable.
+- Patchouli oil softens the skin and prevents cracks from forming.
+It also helps with dermatoses and makes scars less noticeable.

-- Tree of tea.
-Due to its ability to kill bacteria, fight viruses, and kill fungi, it is a must-have for people with frequent herpes, fungal infections, acne, eczema, and other skin diseases.
+- Tea tree oil has antibacterial, antiviral, and antifungal properties, making it useful for people with frequent herpes, fungal infections, acne, eczema, and other skin diseases.

-When you use handmade soap, only good things get into your skin, not complicated chemical compounds.
-Vitamins, fatty acids, and other trace elements found in nature are bioactive and speed up the regeneration of cells.
-The freshness, elasticity, and firmness of the skin last for a long time.
+When you use handmade soap, you're using natural ingredients that are good for your skin.
+Vitamins, fatty acids, and other trace elements found in nature are bioactive and help your skin regenerate faster.
+This keeps your skin fresh, elastic, and firm for a long time.